We've been Canberra's law firm for 44 years

 Thank you so much.
 You're very much appreciated!

-Client of Laura Dowling, Senior Associate
+Client of Laura Dowling, former Senior Associate

 ◼︎Contact our friendly receptionist, Kylie, who'd be delighted to put you in touch with the legal specialist your situation needs.
 Call Kylie on (02) 6281 0999 or you can email her direct at reception@kjblaw.com.au.